<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Military Millennials as Home Buyers

 Traditionally renters anyway, military Millennials add to the scarcity of affordable rentals, and rentals in general, especially in high cost areas where civilian and military populations readily compete for off-base housing.
-With duty station time frames that normally only span 2-3 years, buying a home isn’t usually the best financial option until after their time in military is over.
+With duty station time frames that normally only span 2-3 years, buying a home isn’t usually the best financial option until after their time in the military is over.

 Because Millennials had difficulty saving for various reasons: student loan debt, lagging wages, and insufficient military spouse employment, a 20% down payment is likely to be difficult to secure.
 This is where a VA Loan will look increasingly more attractive, as the down payment isn’t required.